-Fig. 2.
-The normalized expected energy consumption vs. the amount of available dynamic slack for different frequency-independent power (i.e., $\beta = 0.1$ and 0.4).
+Figure 2: The normalized expected energy consumption vs. the amount of available dynamic slack.

-Without loss of generality, in the analysis, we assume $c_k = 1$ and $\lambda_0 = 10^{-6}$ (which corresponds to 100,000 FITs, failure in time in terms of errors per billion hours of use per megabit, that is a reasonable fault rate as reported [Semiconductor 2004; Ziegler 2004]).
-Moreover, we assume $\alpha = 0$ (i.e., $P_s = 0$ ) and m = 3.
-Figure 2 shows the expected energy consumption for executing task $T_k$ , normalized to $E_k^0$ , versus the amount of available dynamic slack under different frequency-independent power ( $\beta$ ) and fault rate changes (d).
-Notice that, one unit ( $c_k$ ) of dynamic slack is reserved for the recovery task and the minimum amount of dynamic slack considered is $c_k$ .
-From Section 2, for different frequency-independent power $\beta = 0.1$ and 0.4, the corresponding energy efficient frequencies are $f{ee} = 0.37$ and 0.58, which in turn limits the maximum amount of dynamic slack used by RA-Greedy scheme $US{max} = \frac{c_k}{f{ee}}$ to be 2.70 $c_k$ and 1.72 $c_k$ , respectively (see the X-axis in the figure).
+From Section 2, for different frequency-independent power $\beta = 0.1, 0.2$ and 0.4, the corresponding energy efficient frequencies are $f{ee} = 0.37, 0.46$ and 0.58, which in turn limits the maximum amount of dynamic slack used by RA-Greedy scheme $US{max} = \frac{c_k}{f{ee}}$ to be $2.70c_k, 2.17c_k$ and $1.72c_k$, respectively (see the X-axis in the figure).

-From the figures we can see that, for the different fault rate increases considered (i.e., d = 2, 4 and 5), when the amount of available dynamic slack is more than $c_k$ (= 1), the size of the next task $T_k$ , dynamic slack is available for energy management.
-The expected energy consumption to execute $T_k$ is less than $E_k^0$ and up to 60% of energy savings is expected when $\beta = 0.1$ and $d \leq 4$ .
-As the amount of available dynamic slack increases, more slack is available for energy management and the expected energy consumption for executing task $T_k$ generally decreases.
-However, when the fault rate increases dramatically with reduced processing frequencies and supply voltages (e.g., d = 5), as more dynamic slack is available and the reduced frequency approaches $f{ee}$ , more expected energy may be consumed due to the increased probability of recovery task being executed.
-In this case, the optimal amount of dynamic slack to minimize expected energy consumption is less than $US{max}$ .
+From the figures we can see that, for the different fault rate increases considered (i.e., d = 2, 4 and 5), when the amount of available dynamic slack is more than c_k (= 1), the size of the next task T_k , dynamic slack is available for energy management.
+The expected energy consumption to execute T_k is less than E_k^0 and up to 60% of energy savings is expected when $\beta = 0.1$ and d < 4.
+As the amount of available dynamic slack increases, more slack is available for energy management and the expected energy consumption for executing task T_k generally decreases.
+However, when the fault rate increases dramatically with reduced processing frequencies and supply voltages (e.g., d = 5), as more dynamic slack is available and the reduced frequency approaches f{ee} , more expected energy may be consumed due to the increased probability of recovery task being executed.
+In this case, the optimal amount of dynamic slack to minimize expected energy consumption is less than US{max} .

-Notice that, when the fault rate increase is not that severe (e.g., $d \leq 4$ ), the maximum amount of usable dynamic slack $US{max}$ limited by $f{ee}$ is very close to the optimal amount of slack that minimizes the expected energy consumption.
-Considering the difficulty of finding the close formula for the optimal amount of slack, for the simulations in Section 5, the amount of dynamic slack that will be allocated for energy management is only limited by $f{ee}$ (i.e., up to $US{max} - c_k$ amount of dynamic slack will be used for energy management).
-Moreover, for higher frequency-dependent active power (i.e., $\beta = 0.4$ ), $f{ee}$ increases and $US{max}$ decreases, which results in less energy savings (note the difference in the scale of Y-axis in Figure 2).
+Notice that, when the fault rate change is not that severe (e.g., $d \le 4$), the maximum amount of dynamic slack US{max} limited by f{ee} is very close to the optimal amount of slack that minimizes the expected energy consumption.
+Considering the difficulty of finding the close formula for the optimal amount of slack, for the simulations in Section 5, the amount of dynamic slack that will be allocated for energy management is only limited by f{ee} (i.e., up to $US{max} - c_k$ amount of dynamic slack will be used for energy management).
+Moreover, for higher frequency-dependent active power (i.e., $\beta = 0.4$), f{ee} increases and US{max} decreases, which results in less energy savings (note the difference in the scale of Y-axis of Figure 2).

 We have shown that the RA-Greedy scheme can achieve significant energy savings while guaranteeing to preserve system reliability regardless the negative effects of voltage scaling on transient fault rates.
 However, the amount of slack needed by the RA-Greedy scheme may be considerable, especially for large tasks.
-To utilize the slack more efficiently, instead of scheduling a whole recovery task, checkpoints may be employed to re-compute only the faulty section for more energy savings as well as better system reliability [Krishma and Singh 1993; Lee et al. 1999; Melhem et al. 2004].
+To utilize the slack more efficiently, instead of scheduling a whole recovery task, checkpoints may be employed to re-compute only the faulty section for more energy savings as well as better system reliability [18, 20, 21].